 Participate in a variety of obstetrics, general gynecology, high risk OB and family planning clinics.
 There will also be an opportunity to participate in delivery of infants on the Obstetrics service if desired.

-Choose to work in several different ophthalmology clinic settings.
+Work in several different ophthalmology clinic settings.
 Gain experience evaluating patients presenting with a wide variety of eye complaints.
-You can also choose to gain special experience in proper evaluation and treatment of diseases of the retina, pediatric eye diseases, and even oculoplastic concerns.
-A teaching syllabus and various visual aids are available to supplement the learning experience.
+You can also choose too gain special experience in proper evaluation and treatment of disease of the retina, diseases of the cornea, pediatric eye disease, and even oculoplastic concerns

 During this rotation, you will work with orthopedics teaching faculty.
-See patients presenting to the ER with acute musculoskeletal injuries, participate in several half-day general orthopedics clinics, and see hospitalized patients referred for orthopedic evaluation.
-A syllabus of assigned readings will be provided for review during the rotation.
+See patients presenting to the ER with acute musculoskeletal injuries, participate in several half-day general orthopedic clinics, and see hospitalized patients referred for orthopedic evaluation.

-During this rotation, you can work in several different areas including: reviewing hematology studies (peripheral blood smears, bone marrow results, etc.), participating in anatomic pathology studies, reviewing surgical pathology specimens, and working in different areas of the clinical laboratory.
-If you choose this elective rotation, you will meet with the pathology rotation director prior to the rotation to plan your schedule of activities.
+During this rotation, you can work in several different areas including: reviewing hematology studies (peripheral blood smears, bone marrow results, etc), participating in anatomic pathology studies, reviewing surgical pathology specimens, and working in different areas of the clinical laboratory.

-Work with pulmonologists from the The Iowa Clinic Lung Center on a busy hospital specialty service at Iowa Methodist Medical Center.
+Work with pulmonologists on a busy hospital specialty service at Iowa Methodist Medical Center.
 There is a great variety of patients with varied pathology on the service.
 Supervision and teaching will be provided by one member of the group and there is extensive one-on-one teaching provided.
-There will be opportunities to review multiple radiology studies, review pulmonary function test results and participate in diagnostic and therapeutic bronchoscopy procedures.
+There will be opportunities to review multiple radiology studies, review pulmonary function test results, and participate in diagnostic and therapeutic bronchoscopy procedures.

-Work one-on-one with one of the staff physicians at the John Stoddard Radiation Oncology Center on the campus of Iowa Methodist Medical Center.
+Work with board-certified radiation oncology physicians at the John Stoddard Cancer Center on the Iowa Methodist Medical Center campus.
 There will be an opportunity to see patients presenting for radiation treatment for a wide variety of different cancers.
 Patients will mostly be seen in the outpatient clinic setting but there will also be an opportunity to see new hospitalized patients referred for consultation.
 Participate in the weekly multi-disciplinary Tumor Board Conferences.

 Meet with the orthopedics-sports medicine rotation director to determine a schedule for the month.
-Concentrated training in specific areas like upper extremity, spine or lower extremity injuries can be arranged.
+Concentrated training in specific areas like upper extremity, spine and lower extremity injuries can be arranged.
+There is also an opportunity to work in the Orthopedic Urgent care Clinic seeing a wide variety of patients presenting with acute sports-related injuries.

 Participate in an office-based urology rotation seeing patients presenting with a wide variety of genitourinary system complaints.
 Experience will be gained in proper physical examination of the prostate and scrotal areas.
 Review and interpretation of urologic x-ray studies will be completed during the rotation.
 Experience will also be gained in directing diagnostic work-ups and planning medical and/or surgical treatment of acute and chronic genitourinary system disorders.

-Work with a senior surgery resident and vascular surgery faculty in the evaluation and treatment of patients presenting with a wide variety of acute and chronic vascular concerns.
+Work with vascular surgery faculty and surgery residents in the evaluation and treatment of patients presenting with a wide variety of acute and chronic vascular concerns.
 Experience will be provided in both the interventional radiology suite and operating room areas of Iowa Methodist Medical Center.